Helene Billing Wurlitzer

 Helene Valeska Billing Wurlitzer (1874–1963) was notable for her philanthropy in the arts in both Ohio and New Mexico.
-Helene was born in Salt Lake City to German immigrant Gustav Billing (1840-1890) and Henriette Schneider Billing (1849-1939), a Cincinnati physician’s daughter.
-Helene’s parents were in Utah establishing a mining smelter funded by Ohio investors.
+Helene was born in Salt Lake City to German immigrant Gustav Billing (1840–1890) and Henriette Schneider Billing (1849–1939), a Cincinnati physician's daughter.
+Helene's parents were in Utah establishing a mining smelter funded by Ohio investors.
 She was the first of two children; her sister being born in 1888.

 Early life

 In 1878, the Billing family moved to Colorado to oversee the operation of a silver and lead smelter in Leadville.
 In 1880, Billing purchased another mining operation, the Kelly Mine, in Magdalena, New Mexico just west of Socorro and moved his family to that city.
 Helene thrived in the New Mexico desert.
-The Billing family moved to Cincinnati in 1887, Henriette’s childhood home but then soon moved to Freiburg, Germany so the children could have a better education.
+The Billing family moved to Cincinnati in 1887, Henriette’s childhood home but then soon moved to Freiburg, Germany so that the children could have a better education.
 Gustav died unexpectedly and within a few years Henriette moved the family back to Cincinnati and ran the family mining business herself.

 Marriage

-During her years in Cincinnati, Helene met Howard Wurlitzer (1871-1928), whose family manufactured musical instruments.
+During her years in Cincinnati, Helene met Howard Wurlitzer (1871–1928), whose family manufactured musical instruments.
 Helene and Howard married in a large German wedding on November 5, 1895 in Cincinnati.
 While Howard ran the Wurlitzer music business, Helene studied and pursued artistic endeavors, with much of her energy spent on the University of Cincinnati – College Conservatory of Music.
 The couple had three children: Raimund, Louise and Valeska.
 Howard died at age 57, in 1928, and his brothers took over the business, by that time famous for its pianos, organs and jukeboxes.